In Search Of Yummy-ness

 • 1 teaspoon lemon zest

-• 3 tablespoons capers drained and chopped
+• 3 tablespoons capers, drained and chopped

-• 2 tablespoon fresh dill finely chopped
+• 2 tablespoon fresh dill, finely chopped (or 2 teaspoons dried dill)

-• ⅛ teaspoon black pepper adjust to taste
+• ⅛ teaspoon black pepper, (adjust to taste)

-• 16 slices Pumpernickel bread or rye
+• 16 slices Pumpernickel bread, or rye bread

-• 400 grams sliced smoked salmon
+• 400 grams smoked salmon

 Equipment